-However, local communities are legitimately concerned when elected councillors do not attend council meetings, particularly where this becomes a regular occurrence or habit of one councillor or another.
+However, local communities are legitimately concerned when elected councillors do not attend council meetings, particularly when this becomes a regular occurrence or habit.
 Councils are able to grant a leave of absence to a councillor, and there are many cases in which this will be entirely appropriate.
 For example, a councillor may suffer from an illness, may need to care for a family member, or may be required to travel for employment or business reasons.
-In all of these cases the local community would be likely to regard the grant of a leave of absence as necessary and satisfactory.
+In all these cases, the local community would be likely to regard the grant of a leave of absence as necessary and satisfactory.
 An amendment in this bill will clarify the meaning of the leave provisions under the Act to make it clear that a councillor may seek leave either prior to the meeting from which the councillor is seeking leave, or at that meeting.
-There are legitimate circumstances that may prevent a councillor from attending a meeting and it may not always be possible to seek that leave at an earlier meeting of council, given there will often be a period of up to one month before the leave is required.

-Procedures relating to the attendance of councillors at council meetings enhance public confidence in local government as well as increasing accountability to the community, and for those reasons this clarifying amendment is considered to be necessary.
+There are legitimate circumstances that may prevent a councillor from attending a meeting and it may not always be possible to seek that leave at an earlier meeting of council, given that there will often be a period of up to one month before the leave is required.
+Procedures relating to the attendance of councillors at council meetings enhance public confidence in local government as well as increase accountability to the community.
+For those reasons this clarifying amendment is considered to be necessary.
+Another issue that is addressed in this bill is the case of a councillor taking a period of leave and receiving fees for that period.

-Another issue that is addressed in this bill is the case of a councillor taking a period of leave, and receiving fees for that period.
-The Government considers that if a councillor, for whatever reason, spends a long time without attending a council meeting, that councillor should not receive the proportion of the annual fee that relates to the time the councillor was absent.
+The Government considers that if a councillor, for whatever reason, does not attend a council meeting for a long time, that councillor should not receive the proportion of the annual fee that relates to the time the councillor was absent.
 Councils may presently withhold councillors' annual fees by resolution of the council for any period for which the councillor is absent from council meetings, whether leave has been granted or not.
 This provides the discretion for a council to continue to pay councillor fees to a councillor who is on an extended period of leave.

-Under the Act, there is also a limit to the number of council meetings a councillor can miss without obtaining the prior leave of the council, before the civic office is declared vacant and a by-election called.
+Under the Act, there is also a limit to the number of council meetings a councillor may miss without obtaining the prior leave of the council before the civic office is declared vacant and a by-election is called.
 After missing three consecutive ordinary meetings of the council without prior leave, the position is automatically declared vacant and a by-election must be held.
-This was the case at Queanbeyan City Council where, following the grant of leave for almost eight months, for which the councillor fees were paid, former councillor Carol Atkins missed three meetings and a by-election was held to replace her.
+This was the case at Queanbeyan City Council, where, following the grant of leave for almost eight months for which the councillor fees were paid, former Councillor Carol Atkins missed three meetings, and a by-election was held to replace her.